ScottBlyth/DLP_Lock/README.md

 ## Description

-Uses the difficulty of the DLP problem to secure a passcode.
+Uses the difficulty of the DLP problem to "lock" a passcode.
 That is,

 $$C = g^{passcode || salt} (mod \ p)$$

-where C is the passcode secured, and salt is randomly generely generated number who's length is known.
+where C is the passcode locked, and salt is randomly generely generated number who's length is known.
 C,p and the salt is then saved
 The passcode || salt is then given by: